ember-learn/deprecation-app/content/ember/v3/argument-less-helper-paren-less-invocation.md

 ```

 In this case, it's ambigious between passing `someHelper` as a value to the
-component to be invoked later, or invoking the helper with no arguments and
+component to be invoked later or invoking the helper with no arguments and
 passing the result into the component.

-The current behavior is to invoke the helper with no arguments and passing the
+The current behavior is to invoke the helper with no arguments and pass in the
 result, but this is counterintuitive in light of the broader "helper as a
 value" mental model.
 Therefore, this invocation style is deprecated in favor of
 explicitly invoking the helper with parentheses: